Analysis | So what is Trump’s position on the threat to Ukraine?

 “I’m not hiding the fact that I like Russia,” he told BuzzFeed at the time.
 This was a person to whom Carlson turned for “clarity” on the subject.

-Carlson and Ehrlich agreed that Russia was frustrated that Ukraine might join NATO, which Carlson framed as being equivalent to “Mexico [falling] under the direct military control of China.”
+Carlson and Ehrlich agreed that Russia was frustrated that Ukraine might join NATO, which Carlson framed as being equivalent to “Mexico under the direct military control of China.”
 This, of course, ignores that Russia and Ukraine are already geopolitical opponents, with the seizure of Crimea overlapping with extended (though limited-in-scale) fighting in Ukraine’s east.

-The point here is not to defend the idea of armed conflict emerging in Europe, nor to defend a particular position on the prospect.
+The point here is neither to defend the idea of armed conflict emerging in Europe nor to defend a particular position on the prospect.
 It is certainly not to endorse American involvement in a potential war in Ukraine.
 It is, instead, to point out that the former president and current Republican leader’s position on the question is unstated — even as it poses a particularly tricky set of questions about how he might respond.
 It is also to reinforce that many of Trump’s allies are inherently sympathetic to Putin’s tactics and that some, like Carlson, are working to actively support Russia’s position.
 Trump hasn’t spoken out against Putin’s demonstrated aggression, and he has a foundation from which not to do so.

 So I put a simple question to the man who wants once again to be president: What would you do?